Table of Contents

 Running is one of the best fat-burning activities you can ever get involved in.
 If done correctly, it is a full-body workout, which helps build lean muscle mass and get that metabolic rate nice and high.
 The fact that you need to carry all your weight around with you as you run means that your muscles have to work extra hard.

 Your aim should be to start gradually with just walking if you are obese.
 As you build up your fitness, you can incorporate a little jogging, and create an alternating jog-walk workout.
 Eventually, as the fat disappears and your cardio fitness improves, you will find that you can go out and run for thirty minutes without needing to stop or walk.

 But at the beginning, find something you enjoy doing, just to get you off the couch and start moving!
 That could mean gardening, dancing, whatever.
-There are some nice circuit routines over on Sarah’s site, My Fitness Today, which are ideal to get you moving about (try the routine here: http://myfitnesstoday.com/2012/06/monday-morning-circuit-banana-yummyness).
+Here’s a nice circuit workout for beginners, ideal to get you moving about: